Easy Corporate Fundraising Ideas for Events

 5. Chocolate

-Chocolates come in all shapes and sizes and you can find nice ones at all price ranges.
+Chocolates come in all shapes and sizes and you can find great ones at every price range.
 Stock up!

 6. Bottle of wine